 Can I cancel my scheduled exam at any time?
 Or, if I'm not ready, can I just skip my scheduled exam at a Prometric computer-based testing center?

-If you cancel or reschedule an exam scheduled with Prometric 5-29 days before your scheduled test date, Prometric will charge a \$35 fee.
+If you cancel or reschedule an exam scheduled with Prometric 7-29 days before the day of your scheduled test date, Prometric will charge a \$35 fee.

 If you: